litebase/docs/docs/overview.md

 # Overview

-> {alert:info} This is a test of using the alert block.
-You should know that this feature is still in development.

 LitebaseDB is a relational data service built on top of [SQLite](https://sqlite.com){:target="_blank"}.
 With LitebaseDB you can create a serverless database in seconds and access it from anywhere via secure HTTP web requests.

 * There are no servers to manage.